-Orthodox Jews typically follow Jewish law strictly, abiding the traditions of the women cooking all of the food for their families on a daily basis, as well as for the festive meals.
-Orthodox Jewish couples are often set up by a matchmaker.
-The meetings of the man and woman are brief; it is within several encounters that they decide whether they will spend the rest of their lives together.
-The pressure on the woman to be presentable and marriage material in a limited timeframe is stressful, and reiterates the importance of appearance.
+Additionally, Orthodox Jews typically follow Jewish law strictly abiding to tradition and customs.
+Orthodox Jewish couples are often set up by a matchmaker, and although the meetings are brief, it is not uncommon that they decide rather quickly whether they will spend the rest of their lives together.
+Thus, the pressure on the woman to be presentable and “marriage material” in a limited timeframe is stressful and reiterates the importance of appearance.

-The food-related traditions within the Jewish culture combined with the pressures to be thin in today’s society strongly influence the development of eating disorders.
+The food-related traditions within the Jewish culture combined with the pressures to be thin in today’s society can strongly influence the development of an eating disorder.

 The Jewish Community Steps In

-When members of the Jewish community became aware of the increasing numbers of eating disorders, they decided to create groups in an attempt to teach young girls about what it means to be a girl.
-One of these groups is called “Rosh Hodesh: It’s a Girl Thing.”
-The goal of the program, which meets several times a month, is to provide teachings and activities for girls as they grow up in their teenage years.
-It is an attempt to keep the girls involved in the Jewish community and to focus on their self-concept, which tends to decrease significantly as they enter adolescence.
+One of these groups is called “Bat Mitzvah Club,” and the goal is to provide teachings and activities for girls as they progress through their teenage years.
+The group aims to keep the girls involved in the Jewish community and focus on their self-concept, which tends to decrease significantly as they enter adolescence.

 Another project that was fashioned by the Union for Reform Judaism was the creation of the Litapayach Tikvah: To Nourish Hope.
-This is a brochure which has been passed along through Jewish communities to educate about the prevalence of eating disorders.
-There have also been conferences focusing on eating disorders in the Jewish community, where professionals are educated on the Jewish culture, influences on eating disorders, and how to proceed in treatment present to other eating disorder professionals as a way to better treat Jewish people.
+This is a brochure that is commonly shared through Jewish communities to educate about the prevalence of eating disorders.
+More recently, eating disorder industry conferences will have professionals who are educated on the Jewish culture, influences on eating disorders, and how to proceed in treatment present to other eating disorder professionals as a way to better treat Jewish people.

 Where to Go from Here